 - been appointed to an appropriate Advanced Training Position

 New and current trainees need to apply for Advanced Training each year.

-Once you've completed all of your training requirements and the ATC/ATS in Geriatric Medicine has recommended you for admission, the College will invite you to apply for Fellowship of the Royal Australasian College of Physicians.
+Once you’ve completed all requirements of your training and the ATC/ATS has recommended you for admission, the College will invite you to apply for Fellowship of the Royal Australasian College of Physicians.

 New Fellows receive formal notification from the College of their successful admission to Fellowship and a letter confirming the completion of their training.